isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 	   cout << m[My_type{ "asdfg" }] << '\n';
     }

-If you have to defie a `hash` specialization, try simply to let it combine standard-ibrary `hash` specializations with `^` (xor).
+If you have to define a `hash` specialization, try simply to let it combine standard-library `hash` specializations with `^` (xor).
-That tends to work better than "cleverness" for non-specoalists.
+That tends to work better than "cleverness" for non-specialists.

 ##### Enforcement